Overview: Doctor of Osteopathic Medicine (DO)

 The current RowanSOM curriculum was designed to meet the changing dynamics of the world of quality health care in this century.
 There is an emphasis on primary care throughout, with patient contact beginning in the first year.
 Cultural competency and interdisciplinary concepts are also emphasized.
 A standardized patient program and small group case-based learning are used.
 The lab is a technologically state-of-the-art facility where students receive instant feedback in their studies and practice case based diagnostic skills.

-The Department of Academic Affairs oversees the Doctor of Osteopathic Degree program at Rowan-SOM.
-Jacqueline Giacobbe, MS.Ed, MA is Director, Academic Affairs.
-For further information, contact email@example.com or call 856-566-6980.
-For the staff directory of Academic Affairs, please click Staff Directory.
+The Office of Academic Affairs oversees the Doctor of Osteopathic Degree program at RowanSOM.
+Jacqueline Giacobbe, MS.Ed, MA is the Acting Director of the Office of Academic Affairs.
+For further information, contact firstname.lastname@example.org or call 856-566-6980.
+For a staff directory of Academic Affairs, please click Staff Directory.